-To judge the effect of short-term exposure, such as during a spillage, the shortterm exposure limit (e.g. IDLH), must be known.
-The different levels given by the Emergency Response Planning Guidelines (EPRG), issued by the American Department of Energy and the Department of Transport, may also be used in this frame.
+To judge the effect of short-term exposure, such as during a spillage, the short-term exposure limit (e.g. IDLH, immediately dangerous to life and health) can be used.
+The different levels given by the Acute Exposure Guideline Levels (AEGLs), issued by the US Environmental Protection Agency, may also be used in this frame.
+The data are not given as a single value, but as a table with different severity levels and exposure durations.
+An example is given in Table 1.7.
+The severity levels are defined as follows [22, 23, 25]: